LucasMatuszewski/Micro-Python-with-ESP32/README.md

 ## My plans:

 - More endpoints to filter data, make statistics (by hour of day, day of week, periods), prepare them for charts and analysis.
-- React App to display data with filters and charts to analyse trends (by day of week, by hour of day etc).
+- React App to display data with filters and charts to analyze trends (by day of week, by hour of day etc).
 - Web sockets to update chart live?
 PWA for offline capabilities?